damlakara5/home-away/README.md

 - All actions (e.g., delete, update, submit forms) use **progress-aware buttons** and **form containers** for reusability and user feedback.
 - Performance and loading states are covered with graceful **skeleton loaders**.
 - All dates and currencies are properly formatted using built-in internationalization utilities.
+- **Stripe Payment Flow Summary**:
+  - Users initiate bookings via `createBookingAction`.
+  - Unpaid bookings are purged before creating a new one.
+  - A new Stripe Embedded Checkout session is created via `/api/payment`.
+  - Booking is confirmed and marked `paid` through `/api/confirm` using session metadata.
+  - Frontend renders `EmbeddedCheckout` using Stripe SDK and fetched `clientSecret`.

 ---